Sarissa: Composition and utility

 Ancient authorities are unanimous in saying the sarissa was distinguished by its great length, which made it difficult for opposing soldiers to safely engage phalangites.
 Exactly how long this length was is less clear, as different authors give varying descriptions, ancient units of measurement were not always consistent nor precise, and the wood used to create the Hellenistic sarissas has long since rotted away making archaeological evidence lacking.
 Many historians consider Polybius the most trustworthy account, as he had actual experience with observing the Hellenistic phalanx and his accounts are accurate elsewhere.
 Polybius writes that "the length of the sarissae is sixteen cubits according to the original design, which has been reduced in practice to fourteen," presumably referring to the 2nd century BCE Antigonid Macedonian sarissa in context.
 The second most compelling surviving account is from Theophrastus, writing in the late 4th century BCE and early 3rd century BCE, who lived during the time of Alexander the Great.
 Theophrastus, in an off-hand remark in Enquiry into Plants, mentions that the longest sarissa was 12 cubits long.
 Based on this, many historians have assumed that both accounts were basically correct, and that the sarissa grew longer during the post-Alexander Hellenistic era from the 12 cubits Theophrastus reports to the 14 cubits that Polybius observed.
 However, other historians have offered different theories; Peter Connolly suggests that the lengths were basically the same.
 Converted to modern units, this would suggest around 5.8 m for the sarissa in the time of Alexander in the 4th century BCE, and around 6.3 m if the 3rd-1st century BCE sarissas really did become even longer.

 In the scholarship based on Andronikos' discoveries and his and Markle's journal articles, it is thought that the sarissa was heavy for a spear, weighing approximately 5.5 to 6.5 kg.
 (Note: Although in terms of total equipment weight, a Hellenistic soldier's kit may still have been lighter than a Roman soldier's, which is estimated at not less than 20 kg) Later reconstructions have suggested that this was too heavy—Peter Connolly was able to reconstruct an infantry spear 5.8 meters long of cherry wood that weighed only 4.05 kg, and an ash-wood spear would have been even lighter.

 One possibility considered by some scholars is that to make such prodigiously long pikes, two separate tree branches were joined by a metal tube.
 This theory rested on the identification of such a tube in Andronikos's Vergina finds as perhaps being the middle part of a sarissa, along with cornel wood being difficult to grow out to the longest lengths described.
-This theory has largely been discarded, though, as making an unwieldly weapon that is likely to break.
+This theory has largely been discarded, though, as making an unwieldy weapon that is likely to break.